 Cans are environmentally-friendly, and canned food curbs food waste.

-For an overview, check out this infographic: Food Can Sustainability
+For an overview, check out this infographic: Steel Food Can Facts

 The metal can…